 An individual project is a project undertaken by one person whereas a group project consists of two to ten members.
 Funds are available of up to $5,000 per individual project and up to $10,000 per group project.
 Group member changes after application submission are not allowed, and changes in the make-up of a group may result in disqualification from application review or withdrawal of UROP funding.

 Students may request for project-related expenses including materials and supplies, travel, stipend, etc. Students cannot request a stipend for coursework, but may request a stipend for hours worked in addition to the expected coursework hours (i.e., when requesting for a stipend, students and mentors must document that the stipend hours towards the project do not overlap with any hours spent on course credits).
-For details, please see Stipend Table under Individual Project Proposal and Supplement.
+For details, please see Stipend funding under Individual Project Proposal and Supplement or Group Project Proposal and Supplement.
 Travel must take place in a semester of enrollment (of at least one credit) concurrent with the disbursement of funds unless he/she is in a study abroad program through the Mānoa International Exchange program.
 All current and potential outside sources of funding must be fully disclosed.
 UROP has the discretion to fund all or any part of the requested budget items.

 When applying, students must include the status of compliance with applicable ethical standards if research involves human subjects, animal subjects, or hazardous materials.
 Any pending compliance will prevent funding disbursement and UROP may rescind funding if all necessary compliance is not met within one month of UROP’s decision to fund a project.